CRAAP test: evaluating source credibility

 CRAAP test news articles

-Alongside websites, news articles are tricky as they can include biased information, be targeted to a specific audience or be poorly researched — but they can also be highly credible.
+Alongside websites, news articles (online or in newspapers) are tricky as they can include biased information, be targeted to a specific audience or be poorly researched — but they can also be highly credible.

 In the age of “fake news,” your evaluation of the source becomes especially important.